-Transactions in foreign currencies are translated to the Company's functional currency at exchange rates at the dates of the transactions.
+Transactions in foreign currencies are translated to the Group's functional currency at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate stated by the central bank at that date.
 The foreign currency gain or loss on monetary items is the difference between amortized cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortized cost in foreign currency translated at the exchange rate at the end of the period.

-Non-cash assets and liabilities denominated in foreign currencies, which are accounted for at historical cost, are turned into the functional currency at the rate of the date of the transaction.
 Foreign exchange differences are accounted for in profit and loss, except for the following, which are accounted for in other comprehensive income: